design-first/system-runtime-documentation/docs/Document Collection.md

 ## remove( query ) : array

 - **Description:** Remove a document from the collection.
-It returns an array of the id of the removed documents.
+It returns an array of id of the removed documents.

 ```js
 const arrDocumentId = runtime.require('db').collections().Person.remove(